Gibbs state preparation for commuting Hamiltonian: Mapping to classical Gibbs sampling: Reduction for 2D 4-local qubit CLH without classical qubits

 Let $H_G^{(2c)}$ be the 2-local classical Hamiltonian derived from $H_G^{(2)}$ as in \Cref{sec:2local}.
 Then for any inverse temperature $\beta$ and precision $\epsilon$, if one can perform classical Gibbs sampling on $( H_G^{(2c)},\beta)$ to precision $\epsilon$ in classical time $T$, then one can prepare the Gibbs state on $(H,\beta)$ on a quantum computer in time $T + \mc O(n^2)$.

-On the other hand, if the set of boundary qubits is empty, then by \Cref{lem:car} item (ii) the Hamiltonian is equivalent to the defected Toric code and the Gibbs state can be prepared as described in \Cref{appendix:non_punctured} in time $\TCtime$. \end{theorem}
+On the other hand, if the set of boundary qubits is empty, then by \Cref{lem:car} item (ii) the Hamiltonian is equivalent to the defected Toric code on a closed 2D surface without boundary\footnote{That is, the defected Toric code $H=\sum_{p\in \cW} c_p Z^p + \sum_{p\in \cB} c_p X^p$ is embedded on a closed 2D surface and the coefficient $c_p\neq 0$, for all $p$. }, and the Gibbs state can be prepared as described in \Cref{appendix:non_punctured} in time $\TCtime$. \end{theorem}

 We begin with some notation.
 Recall that the set of all plaquette terms $P$ is partition into black and white terms, i.e. $P = \cB\cup\cW$.
 In \Cref{cor:PA} we defined $\cR$ as the set of terms which have access to the boundary.
 Let $ Q\subseteq \cB\cup\cW$ be an arbitrary subset of the plaquette terms.
 We write $\cR\setminus Q$ as the set difference of $\cR$ and $Q$.
 For $p\in \cR$ define the correction operator $L_p$ as in \Cref{def:access}.